StakinOfficial/staking-lottery-grant/README.md

 ## Introduction

+### Update - The dapp is live on Icon Mainnet Now - access it [here](https://lottery.stakin.com/home)

 [Stakin](https://stakin.com/) has received a grant from [Velic Financial](https://www.velic.io/) to develop a staking lottery Dapp for the ICON ecosystem.
 This document describes the motivations, goals, process, timeline of the project, and skill set of team members.

-🎟 If you are interested in this project, please join our [waitlist](https://lottery.stakin.com/)! 🚀
+🎟 If you are interested in this project, please try it out [here](https://lottery.stakin.com/)! 🚀

-💹 We estimate our progress to be at around 75%.
+💹 The progress is now completed at 100%

-❤️ We appreciate feedback and you may have a look at the unfinished web app [here](https://dev-lottery.netlify.app/home).
+❤️ We appreciate all the feedbacks

 🤓 Want to know more about our staking lossless lottery and how it works?
 [Read our article](https://medium.com/stakin/blockchain-lossless-lotteries-are-turning-gambling-into-saving-f4e73dd40f8f).

-## Updated Process and Timeline - 1st April 2020
+## Updated Process and Timeline - 15th Oct 2020

 Here's an updated estimated timeline -